ManticoreGamesInc/platform-documentation/src/getting_started/core_help.md

 [The Frequently Asked Questions](https://support.coregames.com/hc/en-us/categories/360003284214-FAQ) post on the Core Help Center is an excellent starting point to solve problems and get back to creation.

-## Core Creator Discord
+## Core Community Discord

-The [Core Creator Discord](https://discord.gg/core-creators) is a live social space where there are frequently other creators available to discuss challenges and potential solutions.
+The [Core Community Discord](https://discord.coregames.com) is a live social space where there are frequently other creators available to discuss challenges and potential solutions.
 It also includes channels in other languages and a live voice chat.
 It's an excellent place to find playtesters and get feedback on your game.

 ## Help Center